amir4324/YouTube-Playlist-Analyzer/README.md

 # YouTube-Playlist-Analyzer
-This is a script to calculate total duration and total watched duration  of YouTube playlist
+This is a javascript script to calculate total duration and total watched duration of YouTube playlist